IntersectMBO/plutus/plutus-conformance/README.md

 `cabal test haskell-conformance --test-options=--accept`

-There is also an executable (`add-test-output`) for adding test output to a specific directory:
+There is also an executable (`test-utils`) for adding/updating test output to a specific directory:

 E.g., run

-`cabal run add-test-output .uplc plutus-conformance/uplc/ eval -- --missing`
+`cabal run test-utils .uplc plutus-conformance/uplc/ eval -- --missing`

 to have the executable search for files with extension `.uplc` in the /uplc directory that are missing output files.
 It will evaluate and create output files for them.

 Or, to update and add outputs to all files in the /uplc directory, run

-cabal run add-test-output .uplc plutus-conformance/uplc/ eval -- --all
+cabal run test-utils .uplc plutus-conformance/uplc/ eval -- --all

 For the manual, run:

-`cabal run add-test-output -- -h`
+`cabal run test-utils -- -h`

 ## Executable for Haskell implementation